GrieferAtWork/KOSmk4/readme.md

 		- Always allow an assembler or linker script to include any arbirary header found in `/kos/include/`
 		- Related to the later, also consider if an assembly source file could reasonably need to make use of structures defined in your header, and if so: add `[__]OFFSET_MYSTRUCT_MYFIELD` and `[__]SIZEOF_MYSTRUCT` macros describing the absolute offsets of certain fields
 			- To assert that these offsets are valid, you may add the header to the list of checked headers in `$PROJPATH/kos/src/_verify/[arch/(i386|...)/]assert_types.c`
 	- This rule only exists to allow 3rd party programs to be built using a compiler other than the gcc from the KOS toolchain.
-Only example of where this makes a difference is using `tcc` from inside of KOS after also having installed KOS system headers.
+One example of where this makes a difference is using `tcc` from inside of KOS after also having installed KOS system headers.
 - Libc:
 	- Try to maintain header (API) compatibility with GLIBc, MSVC and CYGWIN
 	- Try to maintain binary (ABI) compatibility with GLIBc and MSVC (CYGWIN only as far as that is possible)